 Reviews and assessments of cases

 A third opportunity for learning from cases is through secondary analysis in literature reviews and assessments.
 Concise, policy-relevant advice based on the literature is in high demand from stakeholders.
 Such reviews and assessments can be particularly effective when stakeholders are involved at the design stage to communicate their knowledge needs 22,35.
 In the area of urban climate mitigation, there have been several assessments so far and growing activity.
-The Global Energy Assessment provided one of the first dedicated reviews on urban energy systems 36and was followed by an urban chapter in the IPCC 5th Assessment Report (AR5) 37 and two assessments by the Urban Climate Change Research Network (UCCRN) 30,38.
+The Global Energy Assessment provided one of the first dedicated reviews on urban energy systems 36.
+It was followed by an urban chapter in the IPCC 5th Assessment Report (AR5) 37 and two assessments by the Urban Climate Change Research Network (UCCRN) 30,38.
 In the upcoming IPCC AR6, urban case studies will be a key evidence base for both the urban and demand chapters in Working Group III (Mitigation), not to mention the regional chapters under Working Group II (Impacts & Adaptation).

 The Second Assessment report by UCCRN is a good example of the opportunities and challenges of learning from case study research.
 117 case studies were produced for the report and submitted to the UCCRN online “docking-station”.
 This process ensured a standard documentation format, bringing transparency in the location, topic, studied actions and drivers, and lessons learned for stakeholders.
 The case study compilation was also part of a larger effort to derive comparable geographic, climate and socio-economic data on the studied cities.
 Cases can be searched and grouped by these variables in the online database, facilitating comparative analysis.

-Although the UCCRN generated many new cases, they are simply placed throughout the report in boxed sections.
+But although the UCCRN generated many new cases, they are simply placed throughout the report in boxed sections.
 In other words, the case content is brought to the forefront, but isn’t synthesized across topics or locations.
 This pattern is repeated in the recent IPCC Special Report on 1.5°C, which dedicates multiple pages to urban case studies in boxed sections (e.g. boxes 4.1, 4.4, 4.5 and 4.9).
 A prominent example is Box 4.5 on congestion charges, which describes three successful cases of implementation (Singapore, Stockholm and London), but neither compares nor synthesizes these examples with cases on failed proposals, such as in New York City and Edinburgh 39,40.
-As a result, little is learned about the circumstances for success or failure, despite a large underlying literature.
+As a result, little is learned about the circumstances for failure as well as success, despite a large underlying literature.

 In fact, dedicated reviews of the case literature are rare, especially those using systematic approaches.
 Systematic evidence synthesis methods – those that deploy transparent and reproducible procedures for literature selection, quality assessment and synthesis – are the gold standard for generating a robust evidence base for policy 41–43.
 These consist of a wide spread of quantitative, qualitative and mixed review approaches that are well-documented in the health sciences literature 44.